tweaselORG/cli/README.md

 > Command-line tool for the libraries of the tweasel project.

 The tweasel project provides various JavaScript libraries for instrumenting and analyzing mobile apps and their traffic. `tweasel-cli` is a command-line tool that provides a convenient wrapper around these libraries for common use cases, so you don't have to write any code.
-Currently, support for [`cyanoacrylate`](https://github.com/tweaselORG/cyanoacrylate) is implemented.
+Currently, support for [`cyanoacrylate`](https://github.com/tweaselORG/cyanoacrylate) and [`TrackHAR`](https://github.com/tweaselORG/TrackHAR) is implemented.

 The tweasel CLI provides the following commands: